BloodHoundAD/SharpHound/README.md

   --statusinterval           (Default: 30000) Interval in which to display status in milliseconds

-  -v                         (Default: 2) Enable verbose output
+  -v                         (Default: 2) Enable verbose output.
+Lower is more verbose

   --help                     Display this help screen.